Brazil judge again blocks Boeing-Embraer tie-up as deal nears close

-SAO PAULO (Reuters) - A Brazilian judged on Thursday issued his second injunction blocking the proposed sale of 80 percent of planemaker Embraer’s (EMBR3.SA) commercial aviation division to Boeing Co (BA.N), as attempts to stop the deal intensified while the two companies neared a close on the agreement.
+SAO PAULO (Reuters) - A Brazilian judge on Thursday issued his second injunction blocking the proposed sale of 80 percent of planemaker Embraer’s (EMBR3.SA) commercial aviation division to Boeing Co (BA.N), as attempts to stop the deal intensified while the two companies neared closing the transaction.

 The same judge issued a similar injunction earlier this month that was swiftly appealed and overturned last week.
 The latest decision was in response to a class action filed by Embraer’s union in Sao Jose dos Campos, where the planemaker is based.